 Overall, Germany isn't the most budget-friendly destination to book in Europe, but there are a few exceptions to the rule and strategies to lower your costs.

 Case in point, the country's capital of Berlin, which is steadily growing as a hot spot for digital nomads and remote workers.
 This is partially due to their lenient expat policy that allows for much longer visas compared to other countries within the Schengen area.
 Because of this uptick, you can expect many affordable long-term rentals or short-term Airbnbs, hostels, and micro hotels.

 When you're in town, you'll see plenty of remnants from many centuries ago detailing the wars it has endured, as well as the modern recreation of hope in the form of various street art and galleries.

 Perhaps it goes without saying, but the Berlin Wall, and its graffiti, as well as the Brandenburg Gate are some of the most popular points of interest in Berlin.

 4. Budapest, Hungary

-A flight, train, or road trip away from Prague is another Eastern European jewel that doesn't cost your rubies.
-As the capital of Hungary, Budapest is smaller than other spots, but packs plenty of fun, with lively entertainment venues and plenty of walks that keep you busy.
+A flight, train, or road trip away from Prague lies another Eastern European jewel that won't cost all of your rubies.
+The capital of Hungary, Budapest is smaller than other spots, but packs plenty of fun attractions, including lively entertainment venues and a multitude of pretty walks to keep tourists busy.